elidek-themis/datasets/README.md

 - Number of components: 3
 - Largest component size: 127 nodes
 - Fraction in largest component: 95.49%
+- Number of nodes in the largest connected component: 127 Number of edges in the largest connected component: 396

 Graph with gender attributes saved to 'fb_net_with_gender.gml'